 My personal hotel lottery began in the early 1990s.
-I went for the first time – of course, bye:myself – to the United States of America.
+I went for the first time – obviously, by myself – to the United States of America.

 So I bought a booklet with Greyhound vouchers to be used within 30 days.
 Then, I combed through a hotel catalog.
 A real book!
 Made of paper!